gr0shi/cs2-config/README.md

 ### Launch Options

-`-tickrate 128 -novid -nojoy -exec autoexec -language english`
+`-tickrate 128 -novid +exec autoexec -language english`

 - `tickrate 128` how many times per second the server calculates stuff. tickrate 128 - highest possible tickrate in CS
 - `novid` to skip the video intro.
-- `nojoy` is required for me since the Panorama update on Linux because I have an Xbox One controller plugged-in at all time and CS:GO crash at launch in this situation.
-See this [github issue](https://github.com/ValveSoftware/csgo-osx-linux/issues/1801) to learn more.
-- `exec autoexec` used to automatically execute the config
+- `+exec autoexec` used to automatically execute the config
 - `cpu_frequency_monitoring 2` to see if CPU thermal throttling is an issue
 - `language english` to enable by default english language.